jtierneyemb/EMSNotesNg/README.md

 The resource directory contains an EMS resource project called NotesResourcePackage.dpk.

 The client directory contains an AngularJS/Gulp project.

-This application communicates with the EMS server using conventional Angular $resource calls.
+This AngularJS application communicates with the EMS server using REST requests.

 The two projects are built independently.